 - ¼ C fresh chopped parsley if desired for garnish

 - Add cold water to ham bone in a large soup pot.
 Bring to a boil, then reduce to a simmer.
-Add 2 bay leaves and simmer for about 3 hours, until the meat is falling off the bone.
+Add 2 bay leaves and simmer at least 3 hours, until the meat is falling off the bone.
+You can top up the water if it's evaporating quickly but near the end of the 3 hours if it's getting low, add chicken broth instead.

 - Remove bone and meat from pot.
 Remove bay leaves and refrigerate the stock to allow fat to rise after cooling.